darwin144/RealTime_FaceRecognition/README.md

 # FaceRecognition-with-Raspberry-Pi-3
-Program Face Detection with Viola jones and Recognition with Neural Network using Eyes Blinking with on Raspberry Pi
+Program for Face Detection Using Viola-Jones and Recognition with a Neural Network via Eye Blinking on a Raspberry Pi